 If shoes make the man, then I have always struggled to find my manhood.
-When I do happen to find a pair of dress shoes that fit I wear them until they literally fall off my feet, or the soles are so full of holes I might as well be wearing sandals or going barefoot.
+In the past, when I have found a pair of dress shoes that actually fit, I wear them until they literally fall off my feet, or the soles are so full of holes I might as well be wearing sandals or going barefoot.

 Which brings up another problem, why do my shoes wear out so dang fast?!

 Finding shoes as a fat guy can be difficult, especially when you want something other than sandals, loafers, or velcro athletic shoes.
 Add that to the fact that the best shoes for fat guys are normally off-the-charts expensive (or just funny looking), and you have a recipe for wearing poor quality shoes that hurt your feet.
 On the off chance that you do find a well-fitting shoe, what are the odds that it is in your price range, and more importantly, made well enough to last more than a few months?
 Pretty low apparently.

 Well, don’t worry!
 I have beat the streets and put in the footwork (haha) necessary to make this article happen: to find the best pair of dress shoes for large and heavy guys that will both look awesome and stand the test of time.